Transforming an existing building into a global headquarters and a modern, sustainable, workplace.

-ASHRAE engaged Darden & Company to lead the project’s planning, design, and construction efforts to meet very specific pre-determined project goals, reflective of the organization’s high standards, including net-zero energy requirements, budget parameters, and similar constraints.
-As the first consultant hired by ASHRAE, Darden & Company thoughtfully guided the design and construction teams’ selections and managed the complete design and construction process from start to finish.
+ASHRAE engaged IMPACT to lead the project’s planning, design, and construction efforts to meet very specific pre-determined project goals, reflective of the organization’s high standards, including net-zero energy requirements, budget parameters, and similar constraints.
+As the first consultant hired by ASHRAE, IMPACT thoughtfully guided the design and construction teams’ selections and managed the complete design and construction process from start to finish.
 A public-facing project and a future showcase of sorts, all eyes were on our team to deliver.

-“The $20 million project had significant budget challenges that Darden helped to navigate.
-Darden tracked the budget very closely, allowing unused contingency funds to increase the project scope as the renovation project unfolded.”
+“The $20 million project had significant budget challenges that IMPACT helped to navigate.
+They tracked the budget very closely, allowing unused contingency funds to increase the project scope as the renovation project unfolded.”

 Jeff Littleton, ASHRAE Executive Vice President